 \section{Abstract}

 Negative sampling is a pivotal technique in implicit collaborative filtering (CF) recommendation, enabling efficient and effective training by contrasting observed interactions with sampled unobserved ones.
 Recently, large language models (LLMs) have shown promise in recommender systems; however, research on LLM-empowered negative sampling remains underexplored.
 Existing methods heavily rely on textual information and task-specific fine-tuning, limiting practical applicability.
-To address this limitation, we propose a text-free and fine-tuning-free \textbf{D}ual-\textbf{T}ree \textbf{L}LM-enhanced \textbf{N}egative \textbf{S}ampling method (DTL-NS).
-It consists of two modules: (i) an offline false negative identification module that leverages hierarchical index trees to transform collaborative structural and latent semantic information into structured item-ID encodings for LLM inference, enabling accurate identification of false negatives; and (ii) a multi-view hard negative sampling module that combines user–item preference scores with item–item hierarchical similarities from these encodings to mine high-quality hard negatives, thus improving models’ discriminative ability.
+To this end, we propose a text-free and fine-tuning-free \textbf{D}ual-\textbf{T}ree \textbf{L}LM-enhanced \textbf{N}egative \textbf{S}ampling method (DTL-NS).
+It consists of two modules: (i) an offline false negative identification module that leverages hierarchical index trees to transform collaborative structural and latent semantic information into structured item-ID encodings for LLM inference, enabling accurate identification of false negatives; and (ii) a multi-view hard negative sampling module that combines user–item preference scores with item–item hierarchical similarities from these encodings to mine high-quality negatives, thus improving models’ discriminative ability.
 Extensive experiments demonstrate the effectiveness of DTL-NS.
-For example, on the Amazon-sports dataset, DTL-NS outperforms the strongest baseline by 10.64\% and 19.12\% in Recall@20 and NDCG@20, respectively.
-Moreover, DTL-NS can be integrated into various implicit CF models and negative sampling methods, consistently enhancing their performance.
+Moreover, DTL-NS shows broad applicability across different implicit CF models, negative sampling methods, and LLMs, consistently enhancing recommendation performance.

 \ccsdesc[500]{Information systems~Recommender systems} \keywords{Implicit Collaborative Filtering, False Negative, Large Language Model, Hard Negative Sampling}

 { \institution{Beijing Institute of Technology} \city{Beijing} \country{China} }